Follow the Money — Edition 01

 • Only targets the Mayor — Joe Carn and other Council members keep current rules

-• No prior Mayor faced this — not in the Charter
+• No prior Mayor faced this — this restriction has never existed before